Coniunctio

 Heaven and earth, which were separated at the beginning of creation, are to be rejoined, healing the split in the psyche and reconnecting ego and Self (‘the tabernacle of God is with men’).

-Edinger reads the Marriage of the Lamb in Revelation as the major Christian coniunctio image, signifying the eschatological healing of the primordial psychic split between heaven and earth, ego and Self.
+Edinger interprets the Marriage of the Lamb in Revelation as the supreme scriptural image of the coniunctio, signifying the eschatological reunification of ego and Self, heaven and earth.

 Edinger, Edward F., Anatomy of the Psyche: Alchemical Symbolism in Psychotherapy, 1985supporting